 - nutritional assistance to cope with swallowing and eating difficulties

-In some patients, a bone marrow or cord blood transplant may be effective for slowing the progression of the disease.
-When successful, the healthy cells received in the transplant can make the arylsulfatase A that the body was missing.
-Though this procedure will not reverse damage already done by the disease, it can stop future damage to the nervous system and prevent mental disability for some patients.
-This is most effective as an early intervention in patients who show few or no symptoms.
+In some people, a bone marrow or cord blood transplant may be effective in slowing the progression of the disease.
+When successful, the healthy cells received in the transplant can make the ARSA that the body was missing.
+Though this procedure will not reverse damage already done by the disease, it can stop future damage to the nervous system and prevent mental disability for some people.
+This is most effective as an early intervention in people who show few or no symptoms.

-- infection: Bone marrow transplant usually involves suppressing the immune system to prevent rejection of the transplanted cells.
+A bone marrow transplant usually involves suppressing the immune system to prevent rejection of the transplanted cells.
 This increases your chances of developing an infection.
-It is important to treat any infection quickly so it does not develop into a more serious condition.
+It’s important to treat any infection quickly to prevent it from developing into a more serious condition.